Hellaby

-Hellaby is a settlement and civil parish in the Metropolitan Borough of Rotherham, South Yorkshire, England.
+Hellaby is a village and civil parish in the Metropolitan Borough of Rotherham, South Yorkshire, England.
 The population of the civil parish at the 2011 census was 825.
 It is situated 5 mi east from the centre of Rotherham and forms a continuous urban area with Maltby, separated from the rest of Rotherham by Junction 1 (Bramley Interchange) of the M18.
 It is situated by Hellaby Brook and, whilst signposted as "Hellaby Village", the parish has no school, church or post office.